42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

 As sooner or later you will want to include some examples in your documentation that are taken from standalone files, you will discover new problems:

-- Your include no longer works when building the parent site because all inclusion plugins to look for paths relative to `mkdocs.yml` file.
+- Your includes no longer work when building the parent site because all inclusion plugins use paths relative to the `mkdocs.yml` file.
 And your parent `mkdocs.yml` file will always be at a different level than the child one.
-- mkdocs seems to be quite opinionated on not allowing your to reference files from outside your `docs_dir`.
+- [mkdocs] seems to be quite opinionated on not allowing your to reference files from outside your `docs_dir`.

 I need to mention that I only tried [markdown-include] and [snippets] plugins so far for inclusion.
 Both broke on a multi-site setup.

-I am fully aware that I could be [holding it wrongly][1] and that is only my lack of knowledge for failing to build a multi-site documentation.
-I guess that I need to dig more to find the first success example of such compilation.
+I am fully aware that I could be [holding it wrongly][1] and that is only my lack of knowledge for failing to build multi-site documentation.
+I guess that I need to dig more to find the first successful example of such a compilation.

 ## Community interaction

-- @squidfunk the author of [mkdocs-material] is amazing and does a very good job in helping people with [answers](https://github.com/squidfunk/mkdocs-material/discussions)
+- @squidfunk the author of [mkdocs-material] is amazing and does a very good job of helping people with [answers](https://github.com/squidfunk/mkdocs-material/discussions)
 - @pawamoy the author of [mkdocstrings] is also amazing and open to suggestions.
   It was a pleasure to interact with him and get several fixes into